terraform-viettelidc/terraform-provider-vcloud/website/docs/d/multisite_site.html.markdown

 ## Example Usage

-Note: there is only one site available for each VCD.
+Note: there is only one site available for each VCLOUD.
 No ID or name is necessary to identify it.

 ```hcl
 data "vcloud_multisite_site" "current_site" {